-Dr. Meng earned her Ph.D. degree in Hospitality and Tourism Management from Virginia Tech University.
+Meng earned her Ph.D. in Hospitality and Tourism Management from Virginia Tech University.
 She held a previous academic position at Ohio University and has completed a number of research projects through external and internal funding.
-Her research work extends to both regional- and international-levels, including an economic impact study of leisure tourism at Southeast Ohio, Ohio tourism partnership for economic development, and social-economic impact of Beijing Olympic Games on the local community.
-After joining the University of South Carolina, she began working with the SmartState Center on multiple research projects, including the tourism development of the Pee Dee region, feasibility study of Aiken International Horse Park, and health / wellness tourism of South Carolina.
+Meng's research work extends to both regional and international levels, including an economic impact study of leisure tourism at Southeast Ohio, Ohio tourism partnership for economic development, and the social-economic impact of the Beijing Olympic Games on the local community.
+After joining the University of South Carolina, Meng began working with the SmartState Center on multiple research projects, including the tourism development of the Pee Dee region, feasibility study of Aiken International Horse Park, and health and wellness tourism of South Carolina.

-Before coming to the United States, Dr. Meng worked as a faculty member at the Beijing International Studies University, and had various consulting and managerial/training experience in the hospitality and tourism industry in China.
+Before coming to the United States, Meng worked as a faculty member at the Beijing International Studies University, and had various consulting, managerial and training experience in the hospitality and tourism industry in China.

 Honors and awards